December 26, 2024 by Samantha Wilson

 Cabin Cruisers

-The perfect weekend or overnight boat, cabin cruisers are wonderfully versatile and allow you to sleep, cook, lounge on deck, and entertain friends.
+The perfect weekend or overnight boat, cabin cruisers are wonderfully versatile and allow you to sleep, cook, lounge on deck, enjoy some simple watersports, and entertain friends.
 At their most simple a cabin cruiser is just that, a motorboat with a cabin, but the more budget you have the more luxury and space you get.
-At the top end of the market luxury cabin cruisers are reminiscent of mini superyachts.
-The is a great example of a compact cabin cruiser.
-At 30 feet, 10 inches (including the outboard) it’s relatively small, but it still has a cabin with a V-berth, a dinette that converts into another berth, a galley, and an enclosed head compartment.
-Starting cost is around $160,000.
-At the other end of the spectrum are boats like the Cruisers Yachts 50 Cantius, which has three private staterooms, two heads, a full galley, a saloon, and a price tag that starts well over $1 million.
-Article: Types of boats with cabins
+At the top end of the market, luxury cabin cruisers are reminiscent of mini superyachts.
+The Grady-White Marlin 300 is a great example of a compact cabin cruiser.
+At 30 feet it is a good all-rounder, offering a walk-around deck that is perfect for fishing, as well as a cozy cabin, compact galley and head.
+At the other end of the spectrum, models such as Grand Banks GB54 offer a beautiful, spacious interior, with huge deck spaces and comfortable seating.
+Check out our guide: Types of boats with cabins

 Pros: